edgarroman/zappa-django-guide/docs/aws_database.md

 # Creating an RDS Database

 There are a number of RDS engines available - https://aws.amazon.com/rds/getting-started/.
-Another choice is to opt out for DynamoDB - https://aws.amazon.com/rds/getting-started/
+Another choice is to opt for DynamoDB - https://aws.amazon.com/dynamodb/getting-started/

 ## Adding second private subnet to VPC